rbhatia1997/HTML5-CSS-Playground/README.md

 - You can use the <span> element, assign it a class, and give it styling.
 - Void elements don't need a closing tag. <link> enables you to load CSS from an external file.
 - In CSS, you can use ":hover, :active, and :focus" to refer to changing the appearance of elements when a user is interacting with them.

+## Notes on Javascript

+- Browser receives a page as HTML code.
+It creates a model of the page and stores it in memory.
+It uses a rendering engine to show the page on screen.
+Major browsers use a JavaScript interpreter to translate instructions such that a computer can follow them.
+- In the HTML, when linking JS, you use the following syntax: <script src="js/add-content.js"> </script>.
+- document.write() writes content into the document.